Child labour in the diamond industry: Western Africa

 Unlike southern Africa, diamonds were discovered in the western area of Africa much later, in the early 20th century.
 However, extraction at a large scale did not begin until after WWII.
-In the few decades after, the industry was well maintained and organized in countries like Sierra Leone, Liberia, Guinea, and Côte d’Ivoire.
+In the few decades after, the industry was well maintained and organised in countries like Sierra Leone, Liberia, Guinea, and Côte d'Ivoire.
 However, subsequent decades saw a sharp decrease in production as mineral reserves began to run dry, and political instability in the region led to more criminal trading.
 For example, Sierra Leone, which at its peak was exporting 2 million carats per year, saw that number fall to just 50 thousand in under a decade due to foreign mafia influence and corrupt leaders like Siaka Stevens.
-Armed conflicts between Liberia and Seirra Leone in the early 21st century also allowed for illegal miners and traders to supply the black market with diamonds.
-Armed conflicts keep these countries politically and economically unstable, and black-market diamonds do not contribute to the country’s economy.
+Armed conflicts between Liberia and Sierra Leone in the early 21st century also allowed for illegal miners and traders to supply the black market with diamonds.
+Armed conflicts keep these countries politically and economically unstable, and black-market diamonds do not contribute to the country's economy.
 These factors limit economic development and keep miners in poverty, forcing them to continue working in the mines.

 Reports

 India

-In 1997, the International Labour Organization published a report titled Child Labour in the Diamond Industry claiming that child labour is highly prevalent in the Indian diamond industry.
-Child labourers constitute nearly 3% of the total workforce and the percentage of child labourers is as high as 25% in the diamond industry of Surat.
+In 1997, the International Labour Organisation published a report titled Child Labour in the Diamond Industry claiming that child labour is highly prevalent in the Indian diamond industry.
+Child labourers constitute nearly 3% of the total workforce, and the percentage of child labourers is as high as 25% in the diamond industry of Surat.
 The ICFTU further claimed that child labour was prospering in the diamond industry in western India, where the majority of the world's diamonds are cut and polished.
 Workers are often paid only a fraction of 1% of the value of the stones they cut.

 Pravin Nanavati, a Surat-based diamond businessman argued that, since high cost diamonds could easily be lost or broken while cutting or polishing, employing a child labourer would mean risking "lakhs of rupees."
 Some western countries have called for a boycott against the diamond industry for establishing a monopoly in the sector.
 Mohan Dhabuwala, secretary of The South Gujarat Diamond Workers Association, argued that while child labour is highly prevalent in the construction and hotel industries, there are few child labourers in the diamond industry of Surat, less than 1% according to their surveys, mainly because of stern punishments and penalties for violation of child labour laws.

 In 1998, Madhura Swaminathan from the Indira Gandhi Institute of Development Research argued that economic growth in western India had been associated with an increase in the number of child workers over the previous 15 years and that children worked at simple repetitive manual tasks in low-paying hazardous jobs, foreclosing the option of school education.